AdBinay/cpp-lab-2nd-semester/README.md

 - This application is designed for educational purposes and might require additional security measures for production use, such as input validation and handling of concurrent data access.

 Thank you for choosing to use the CRUD application.
-Should you encounter any issues or have questions, please consult this documentation or reach out for support.
+Should you encounter any issues or have questions, please consult this documentation or reach out for support in binayadh77@gmail.com
 ![image](https://github.com/user-attachments/assets/d61cca09-c358-4da1-9519-54fc68064003)